EndPointCorp/end-point-blog/2015/02/05/polemics-on-opinions-about-angularjs.html.md

 > - Project with 5 star performance requirements.
 >

 I agree with the last one.
 Other ones sprout from the fact that Angular is so liberal in how the app may be structured.
-In some cases it’s good, while in some bad—there’s always some tradeoff.
+In some cases it’s good, while in some bad—​there’s always some tradeoff.
 I’d compare Angular to Sinatra and Ember to Rails.
 Both are intended to be used in different use cases.
 One isn’t superior to another without a context.

 >
 > It there any Working Strategy, if you are FORCED to work with angular?